mdkamran-stack/Devops_interview-question-asked_2025/kubernetes_int_prep.md

 │   TCP → TLS → HTTP request  │
 └─────────────────────────────┘
 ```
+# How does a Service discover Pods?

+A Service uses label selectors to find matching Pods — any Pod with the matching labels gets added to the Service's Endpoints list. kube-proxy then routes traffic to those Endpoints via iptables or IPVS rules.
 ## taint & toleration

 A taint is applied on a node to restrict pods from being scheduled on that node.